 Steel Strings for Guitar: An Overview

-“Steel strings” is an umbrella term to describe acoustic guitar strings.
+“Steel strings” is an umbrella term to describe acoustic guitar strings (read our full guitar string guide).
 They are made from varying alloys of bronze, phosphor, and sometimes aluminum.
 The ratio of the materials used in the alloy plays a vital role in the crispness and tonal character of the sound produced.

 Phosphor-Bronze versions are warm, airy, and preferred for fingerpicking.
 They sound dark but also have the brilliance found in other types of strings.
 Bronze strings (80% copper + 10% tin) are bright, but they wear out fast because bronze tends to oxidize.

 Nylon Strings for Guitar: An Overview